-Connecting with Country, Designing with Country and The Sydney Ochre Grid, Government Architect NSW [link] Cultural Mapping of Green Square, City of Sydney Council The (Re)Indigenisation of Space: Weaving narratives of resistance to embed Nura [Country] in design, Ph.D Research, UTS
+Connecting with Country, Designing with Country and The Sydney Ochre Grid, Government Architect NSW [link] Back to Country: A Guided Reflection on Sovereignty, audio landscape experience [link] Cultural Mapping of Green Square, City of Sydney Council The (Re)Indigenisation of Space: Weaving narratives of resistance to embed Nura [Country] in design, Ph.D Research, UTS

 Speaking, Workshops (selected)